 The information required under Section 197(12) of the Companies Act 2013 read withRule 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 and forming part of the Directors' Report for the year ended 31st March 2021is given in a separate Annexure to this Report.

 The said Annexure is not being sent along with this Report to the Members of theCompany in line with the provisions of Section 136 of the Companies Act 2013.
 Members whoare interested in obtaining these may write to the Company Secretary at the RegisteredOffice of the Company.
 The aforesaid Annexure is also available for inspection by theMembers at the Registered Office of the Company 21 days before the 124th Annual GeneralMeeting and up to the date of the said Annual General Meeting during the business hours onworking days.

 None of the employees listed in the said Annexure is a relative of any Director of theCompany.
 None of the employees hold (by himself or along with his/her spouse and dependentchildren) more than two percent of the equity shares of the Company.

-30. EXTRACT OF ANNUAL RETURN:
+34. ANNUAL RETURN:

 Your Directors thank the various Central and State Government DepartmentsOrganizations and Agencies for the continued help and co-operation extended by them.
 TheDirectors also gratefully acknowledge all stakeholders of the Company viz. customersmembers dealers vendors banks and other business partners for the excellent supportreceived from them during the year.
-The Directors place on record their sincereappreciation to all employees of the Company for their unstinted commitment and continuedcontribution to the Company's well being.
+The Directors place on record their sincereappreciation to all employees of the Company for their unstinted commitment and continuedcontribution to the Company's well-being.

 |Registered Office: ||On behalf of the Board |